-Cooked bones can be dangerous for your dog as they can easily splinter when they’re chewed on.
+Cooked bones for dogs can be dangerous as they can easily splinter when they’re chewed on.
 If these splinters are swallowed, they can get caught in the gut and cause a blockage.
 A blocked GI tract will result in lethargy and vomiting initially and is life threatening if left untreated.
 Splinters of bones may even perforate the gut, which can also be fatal.

 What about raw bones?